hamzaa961/My-start-up/README.md

 # My-start-up
-This will be my first ever got repisitory
+This will be my first ever Git repisitory
+Author- Hamza Javed